Relief Cardiovascular

 Series A in 2016

-Gila Therapeutics, Inc. is a clinical-stage pharmaceutical company based in Minneapolis, Minnesota, focused on developing therapies for obesity.
-Established in 2014, the company is working on GT-002, a PYY3-36 agonist designed to reduce caloric intake and promote weight loss.
-Gila Therapeutics employs innovative routes of administration to create non-invasive treatments for metabolic diseases, aiming to increase feelings of fullness and help individuals manage their weight effectively.
+Gila Therapeutics, Inc. is a clinical-stage pharmaceutical company focused on developing therapies for obesity and metabolic diseases.
+Founded in 2014 and based in Minneapolis, Minnesota, the company is working on GT-002, a PYY3-36 agonist designed to promote weight loss by decreasing caloric intake and enhancing feelings of fullness.
+Gila Therapeutics employs innovative routes of administration to deliver its therapies, aiming to provide non-invasive solutions for weight management.
+Through its research and development efforts, the company seeks to offer effective treatments that address the growing challenges associated with obesity.

-Aria CV, Inc. is a medical device company based in St. Paul, Minnesota, founded in 2010 by Drs.
-John Scandurra and Karl Vollmers.
-The company specializes in developing an implantable cardiovascular device aimed at treating pulmonary arterial hypertension (PAH).
-This innovative device is designed to reduce the workload on the right side of the heart, potentially enhancing both survival rates and the quality of life for patients suffering from this condition.
-Aria CV holds an exclusive license for certain patents from the University of Minnesota, reflecting its strong ties to academic research and innovation in the field of medical devices.
+Aria CV, Inc. is a medical device company based in St. Paul, Minnesota, specializing in treatments for pulmonary arterial hypertension (PAH).
+Founded in 2010 by Drs.
+John Scandurra and Karl Vollmers, the company has developed an innovative implantable cardiovascular device aimed at reducing the workload on the right side of the heart.
+This device holds the potential to enhance both the survival and quality of life for patients suffering from pulmonary hypertension.
+Aria CV has secured an exclusive license for certain patents from the University of Minnesota, reflecting its commitment to advancing medical technology in this critical area of healthcare.

 480 Biomedical